JTF-SD member creates “Butterfly Satellite” to support school district

+Those new to Colorado Springs, and maybe some not so new, may have seen the kaleidoscope of butterflies at various points around the city.
+One Joint Task Force-Space Defense member’s curiosity about the artistic butterflies led him to create one himself.

-COLORADO SPRINGS, Colo.--Rudi DiAmco, Joint Task Force-Space Defense exercise planner and scenario developer, created this space themed butterfly to support the Rotary of Colorado Springs annual FLIGHT service initiative.
-The annual event is in its 14th year and has raised more than $1 million for District 11 art and science programs.
+The butterflies are part of the Rotary of Colorado Springs annual FLIGHT service initiative that raises funds for District 11 art and science programs.

+“I saw them at places around town and on my drive to and from work and wondered what they were,” said Rudi DiAmco, JTF-SD exercise planner and scenario developer.
+“Through my research I didn’t see where anyone had done anything space related, and I started to envision the butterfly satellite.”

+The FLIGHT program is in its 14th year and with the prominent space-population in Colorado Springs, DiAmco thought it was about time for that to change.

 |Date Taken: